 Appdome is a full-featured mobile integration platform.
 Within Context™, Appdome users can brand the app, including adding a favicon to denote the new service added to the app.

 For more information on the range of options available in Context™, please read this knowledge base article.

-Once you have signed your Appdome-Fused app, you can download to deploy it using your distribution method of choice.
-For more information on deploying your Appdome-Fused apps, please read this knowledge base.
+Once you have signed your Appdome-Built app, you can download it to deploy it using your distribution method of choice.
+For more information on deploying your Appdome-Built apps, please read this knowledge base.